kdinof/obsidian/04 Resources/Public writing & speaking/Dark Pattern in Uzbekistan. Research.md

+---
+title_en:
+title_ru:
+tags:
+language is RU: true
+type:
+status:
+  - idea
+date-published:
+---

 ASCI publishes a discussion document on Deceptive Patterns https://www.ascionline.in/wp-content/uploads/2022/11/dark-patterns.pdf

 ---

 How can we balance business needs with protection of user interests?

 ASCI Academy partnered with Parallel, a product design studio  in Bengaluru, to start an initiative with the following objective:
 To assess prevalence and use of Deceptive Patterns  in top Indian apps, encouraging the use of conscious designs, and promoting a shift towards ethically conscious online interfaces.
 The research involved analysing the core user flows of over 50 apps, examining each screen for Deceptive Patterns across industries.

 ## Data Collection